Fans of Under Armour get ready because they just released another cross training shoe.

 Over the next month, we’ll be putting the HOVR Rise to the test, so stay tuned for our in-depth cross training shoe review.
 If you don’t want to wait and you want to snag a pair now, then check out the HOVR Rise below!

 The UA HOVR Rise features a durable outer construction, 8mm heel-to-toe offset, and Under Armour's signature HOVR technology.
+It's comfortable for training and for day-to-day wear.

 Feature image courtesy Under Armour.